Operational excellence and transition towards circularity

 Wastewater (103 m3) 5,913 5,822 6,125 6,109

-Aware of the importance of air quality to public health and the environment, protecting it is already integrated in our operations management.
+Aware of the importance of air quality to public health and the environment, protecting it is integrated in our operations management.
 We monitor our atmospheric emissions from both fixed and mobile sources and ensure that our performance is verified by an independent third-party.

 To ensure our operations and our products are more sustainable, we have implemented the best available technologies (BAT) to reduce atmospheric emissions by: